forj-oss/cli/README.md

        account_name: name       # Default forj account used to connect to your cloud.
 This setting is automatically set to the first account created with forj setup <CloudProvider>
        maestro_url: url         # Maestro GIT repository for clone.
        infra_repo: path         # Path to the default Infra repository used to store your specific bootstrap/build environment.
 By default: ~/.forj/infra
-       image: imageName         # NOT CURRENTLY USED.
-Still under development.
-                                # Image used to create Maestro and all forge boxes.
+       image: imageName         # Image used to create Maestro and all forge boxes.
 By default, it is 'Ubuntu Precise 12.04.4 LTS Server 64-bit 20140414 (Rescue Image)'
                                 # If you have created the generic proto2b image, you can set it here.
-       flavor: flavorName       # NOT CURRENTLY USED.
-Still under development.
-                                # Maestro Flavor name.
+       flavor: flavorName       # Maestro Flavor name.
 This flavor is for Maestro only.
 Your blueprint layout defines each node flavors on needs.
+                                # By default: standard.medium
+       bp_flavor: flavorName    # Blueprint nodes default flavor.
+Usually, blueprint node are smaller than Maestro.
-                                # By default: standard.xsmall
+                                # By default: standard.small
        ports: [Port1,Port2,...] # list of additional ports to add in your cloud security group.
                                 # This list is added to the default one in defaults.yaml
        keypair_path: path       # Define the file path to your OpenSSH private key.
 Useful to access your box with ssh command line.